This easy chicken marsala is a flavor-packed meal that has an incredibly creamy sauce and tender mushrooms.

 - 1 tsp lemon juice

-- In a skillet pan over high heat, melt 2 Tbsp butter.
+- In a skillet pan over high heat, melt 2 tablespoons of butter.

 - Once the butter has melted, add the halved chicken breasts and brown for 2-3 minutes on each side.